RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/File Browser/3-Folder-Navigation.md

 - Can create a new folder for this item
 - Can select an arbitrary folder from within SharePoint
 - Displays the selected folder for an item when it exists

-- Can navigate to SharePoint for the current folder
-- Can create a subfolder
-- Can change the current folder triggering the arbitrary folder selection for SharePoint